IF: Interest Free Loan

 3 – 12 Months.

-The Guildhouse Interest Free Loan Service has delivered over 40 loans valued at over $165,000 since its launch in August 2015.
-The creative practitioners currently utilising the IF Loan include curators, ceramicists, composers, textile artists, print makers, jewellers, glass artists, illustrators, poets and shoe makers.
+The Guildhouse Interest Free Loan Service has delivered over 45 loans valued at over $190,000 since its inception.
+Some of the creative practitioners currently utilising the IF Loan include curators, ceramicists, composers, textile artists, print makers, jewellers, glass artists, illustrators and shoe makers.

 Flexible repayments will be set up to suit each specific project cash flow and budget of the borrower.
 Terms will be negotiated with individual applicants.
 You can nominate how you would like to repay the loan, e.g. weekly payments (from a regular job), as larger monthly payments, as a one-off lump sum, or anything in between.